How to place direct and Indirect objects

 A direct object is the noun or pronoun that receives the action of the verb directly.

-It answers the question what? whom? how many/much? which? after the verb.
+It answers the questions what? whom? how many/much? which? after the verb.

 Direct objects typically follow the verb without the need for a preposition.